The Importance of Removing Solid Waste in Aquaponics

 For small aquaponics systems, a simple "solids trap" can be used.
 This needs to be cleaned weekly but effectively traps the solid waste.

-As the system size increases, so does the mechanical filter.
+As the aquaponics system size increases, so does the size of the mechanical filter required.

 Types of Mechanical Filters

-Mechanical filters come in various shapes and sizes, but their function is consistent.
+Mechanical filters come in various shapes and sizes, but their function is same no matter the shape or size.
 They catch solid waste and prevent it from circulating through the system.
 Some common types include:

-• Buckets or Pales: Simple and effective for small setups.
+Buckets or Pales: Affordable and straightforward, these filters are best for small aquaponics systems.

-Regular cleaning of the mechanical filter is essential to keep your system running smoothly.
+Regular cleaning of the mechanical filter is not just a task; it's a responsibility.
+It's essential to keep your system running smoothly and ensure the health of your fish and plants.
 Neglecting this step can lead to the same water quality issues that plagued early aquaponics enthusiasts.

 By removing solid waste efficiently, you ensure healthy fish and healthy plants.